hrosette/Budget_Analysis_Retirement_Planner/README.md

 In this section of the project, I used the Plaid API to obtain transaction and account data that will be used for my budget analysis.

+Previous year's gross income was: $7893

+Current monthly income is: $500

+Projected yearly income is: $6085
 ## Retirement Planner

 In this section of the project, I used the Alpaca API to fetch historical closing prices for a retirement portfolio and then ran Monte Carlo simulations to project the portfolio performance at 30 years.